-FAQ for Students on Accommodations and Disability Services
+FAQ on Accommodations and Disability Services

-Whether you want to transfer to a four-year university or train for a new career, you can request reasonable accommodations to help you succeed.
+Whether you want to transfer to a university or train for a new career, you can request reasonable accommodations to help you succeed.
 Learn more about accommodations by reading the frequently asked questions below or browsing program offerings.

 Disability and Accommodations